 To MP3 Converter for Mac - Sample Rate customization

-Select ‘As Source’ when encoded audio should have the same Sample Rate as source audio.
-This is the default preferred setting.
+Select ‘As Source’ when encoded audio should have the same Sample Rate as the source audio.
+This is the default setting.

-Sample Rate depends on Constant Bit Rate or Variable Bit Rate and can be changed to the best value corresponding to selected or automatically detected Bit Rate.
-To make sure the Sample Rate value will have an effect, please avoid using an automatic Bit Rate and use a fixed Bit Rate instead.
+The Sample Rate depends on the Constant Bit Rate or Variable Bit Rate and can be adjusted to the optimal value corresponding to the selected or automatically detected Bit Rate.
+To ensure the Sample Rate value has an effect, please avoid using an automatic Bit Rate and instead use a fixed Bit Rate.

-A fixed Sample Rate also can be set from 8000 to 48000 Hz.
-If the Sample Rate of source audio differs from the fixed Sample Rate, the output audio will be resampled.
+A fixed Sample Rate can also be set from 8000 to 48000 Hz.
+If the Sample Rate of the source audio differs from the fixed Sample Rate, the output audio will be resampled.

 Use CRC Error Protection